 When it comes to fault-based divorces, Virginia’s statutory grounds include:

 Adultery: Engaging in a sexual relationship outside of the marriage.
-This is a serious ground and must be proven by clear and convincing evidence.
+In Virginia this ground for divorce must be proven by clear and convincing evidence.

-Cruelty: This includes acts that result in bodily harm or create a reasonable fear of physical harm, making it unsafe for the spouses to continue living together.
+Cruelty: This includes acts that result in bodily harm (domestic violence) or create a reasonable fear of physical harm, making it unsafe for the spouses to continue living together.
+(Learn about Restraining Orders)

 Willful Desertion or Abandonment: One spouse has willfully deserted or abandoned the other without cause or justification for one year or more.

-Conviction of a Felony: If one spouse is convicted of a felony and sentenced to confinement for more than one year, this can be grounds for divorce.
+Conviction of a Felony: If one spouse is convicted of a felony and sentenced to confinement for more than one year in state prison, this can be grounds for divorce.

 Separation